snbohman/MossCore/docs/layout.md

 instead a package is attached and therefore creating entities through the init contex and build contex.
 The init function will create entities and the build will set components values.

-**TODO: create contex subtype that will only grant ceation of entities.
-In general always create contex with certain permissions.**